micahwierenga/js-ajax-lesson/readme.md

 > **Example:** A weather forecasting site could display local conditions on one side of the page as soon as a user finishes typing in a zip code.
 The temperature could also refresh every minute, without the user having to hit a refresh button.

-In general the process looks like this – use JavaScript on the client side to hit an API (without reloading a page), then use the pure data you get back to manipulate the DOM somehow if you need to.
+In general the process looks like this: Use JavaScript on the client side to hit an API (without reloading a page), then use the pure data you get back to manipulate the DOM somehow if needed.
 This DOM manipulation can take the form of rendering a template or even something as simple as changing a number on the page.

 ### Advantages

 - __Faster__ - This is the most obvious reason for using to AJAX on your front-end: AJAX allows easier and quicker interaction between user and website as pages are not reloaded for content to be displayed.
 The server doesn't have to get data, render HTML, and then spit it out, it just has to get data and your already-loaded front-end does the rest.

 - __Compact__ - With AJAX, several application features can be handled using a single web page.
 That means we modularize our app into smaller bits, and it becomes easier to work on.